 How did you decide to use this/these program(s)?
 What was the process of assessing your needs and then finding a solution that worked for your organization?

-MO: I used Sprout Social at my previous job and didn’t realize how much I used the software until starting this new role.
+Isaac Risseeuw (Minnesota Orchestra): I used Sprout Social at my previous job and didn’t realize how much I used the software until starting this new role.
 Minnesota Orchestra was previously using Hootsuite, but after discovering its powerful measurement tools, we switched immediately to Sprout.
-Other enterprise-level social media solutions would have been too expensive or more than we needed. - Isaac Risseeuw
+Other enterprise-level social media solutions would have been too expensive or more than we needed.

 What are some of the best features of the program(s) you use?
 Are there any limitations?
 Do you supplement with any other programs if there are limitations?